Dermal Fillers Sydney

 What is in a dermal filler?

 Another type of filler, is calcium-based.
-It is less volumising, instead, its main purpose is to lift and define.
+It is less volumising but may be used to achieve the patient’s desired outcome.
 It is placed deeper into the tissue plane and is unsuitable for lips or fine lines.

-- At Form and Face Clinic in Sydney, we use only the premium brands of dermal fillers; they contain hyaluronic acid or are calcium-based.
+- At Form and Face Clinic in Sydney, we use only the professional brands of dermal fillers; they contain hyaluronic acid or are calcium-based.

 - Hyaluronic acid plays an integral role in maintaining skin hydration.